nir/jupylet/docs/programmers_reference_guide/sound.rst

 many more impulse responses in his website and elsewhere.

 I like Damian's `Maes Howe <https://www.openair.hosted.york.ac.uk/?page_id=602>`_ impulse response in particular.
-It adds a wonderful sense of space and realism to the produced sound.
+It adds a nice sense of space and a touch of realism to the generated sound.

-Let's apply it to the entire audio stream, this time; make sure to try it with a good pair of headphones:
+Let's apply it to the entire audio stream intermittently so you may notice the effect; and make sure to try it with a good pair of headphones:

 .. code-block:: python

+    for i in range(5):

+        if i % 2:
+            print('Reverb on')
             set_effects(ConvolutionReverb('sounds/impulses/MaesHowe.flac'))

-    for i in range(3):
+        else:
+            print('Reverb off')
+            set_effects()

         tb303.play_poly(C, duration=1)
         await sleep(1)